Portugal World Cup Fixtures, Squad, Group, Guide - World Soccer

 Have enough of the side had sufficient playing time this term?

 While the current crop of young Portuguese talent has undoubtedly got potential, few can be considered regular starters for their club sides.
-What will time spent on the bench do for the match fitness and confidence levels of Andre Silva (Milan), Joao Mario (Internazionale) and Bernardo Silva (Manchester City)?
+What will time spent on the bench do for the match fitness and confidence levels of Andre Silva (Milan), Joao Mario (West Ham) and Bernardo Silva (Manchester City)?

 Will a lethal strike-force take its qualifying form to Russia?